JayeshBainwad/FlexiPose/README.md

 ---

+### **Ongoing Improvements**
+This project is continuously improving, and I am working on refining various aspects.
+Below are the current areas of focus:

+- **Exercise Data Table Display Issue**:
+  - The patient's exercise data is not displaying properly in tabular form.
+  - Possible reasons: improper data formatting, UI constraints, or missing Firestore data.
+  - Working on a fix to improve the data presentation.

+- **Performance Optimization**:
+  - Enhancing Firestore queries to reduce read operations and stay within the free-tier limits.
+  - Optimizing CameraX usage for smoother real-time pose tracking.

+- **UI/UX Enhancements**:
+  - Refining the design to ensure a better experience for both patients and doctors.

+I will continue updating this section as I improve the app.

+---

 ## Future Enhancements
 - Add more exercise types and custom exercise plans.
 - Implement AI-based progress prediction for patients.